 Other than a residual balance currently held by the Corporation for payment on the CVRs, the right to receive any further payment on the CVRs will be contingent upon the satisfaction of Contingent Payment Events.
 If a Contingent Payment Event is not achieved for any reason, payments will not be made on the CVRs.
+As a result of the NECC Bankruptcy, there is an increased risk that no further Contingent Payment Events will occur and whether the

+Company will receive additional proceeds for further payment on the CVRs.
 Accordingly, the value, if any, of the CVRs is speculative, and the CVRs may ultimately have no value.